+Federal Tax-Exempt Status:

-Federa ral Tax-Exempt Status: Determination Letter from IRS granting 501(c)(3) status is already on file with Affiliated Community Organization, the LCISD Executive Director of Student and the Campus Principal.
-Received Determination Letter from IRS granting 501(c)(3) status.
-(Include a Determination Letter with this form.) copy of the Received Acknowledgement of Your Request from IRS stating approval in pro (Include a copy of the Acknowledgement of Your Request with this form.) ogress.
-Mailed completed Form 1023-EZ & payment to IRS on but har received any documentation from them yet. ve not Currently completing Form 1023-EZ and will mail to IRS by Contact person for further information on status is: Printed Name: Phone Number: Have not started the federal tax-exempt process.
-Submi nitted by: Printed Name Office Held Signature Date
+- □ Determination Letter from IRS granting 501(c)(3) status is already on file with the Affiliated Community Organization, the LCISD Executive Director of Student Programs, and the Campus Principal. - □ Received Determination Letter from IRS granting 501(c)(3) status.
+(Include a copy of the Determination Letter with this form.) - □ Received Acknowledgement of Your Request from IRS stating approval in progress.
+(Include a copy of the Acknowledgement of Your Request with this form.) - □ Mailed completed Form 1023-EZ & payment to IRS on \\\\\\ but have not received any documentation from them yet. - □ Currently completing Form 1023-EZ and will mail to IRS by \\\\\.
+Contact person for further information on status is:

+Printed Name:

+$\Box$ Have not started the federal tax-exempt process.